achambel/correios-tracker/README.md

-# royal-mail-tracker
+# correios-tracker
-This is an chrome extension that provides the functionality to enquire on the tracking status of mail items sent by royal mail service in UK.
+This is an chrome extension that provides the functionality to enquire on the tracking status of mail items sent by correios service in Brazil.
 It's available on chrome web store.
-[Click here and install now.](https://chrome.google.com/webstore/detail/royal-mail-traker/alaemmanddnlocbmbceabpdbajjildpe)
+[Click here and install now.](https://chrome.google.com/webstore/detail/correios-tracker/nemepngjloclnhiflpcgkcbggnfbhjni)

-> Made in UK with :heart:.
-If you consider it helpful, please [donate!](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PTGY5BKMGXNHL)
+> Made with :heart:.If you consider it helpful, please [donate!](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=HJDYN2DG4V8RQ)

 ### Screenshots